sushant822/Analyzing-Toronto-Neighborhoods/README.md

 # Analyzing-Toronto-Neighborhoods
 ## by Sushant Deshpande

-Every city is built on different circumstances, environment and different constraints.
-In this project, we’ll analyze Toronto’s most multicultural neighbourhoods, East Toronto and West Toronto.
-By doing so, we’ll see what types of venues are popular in each neighbourhoods.
-This will help a group of investors understand what type of restaurant they would like to invest in.
+The basis of this study is to help a small group of investors planning to open their first brewery/restaurant in Toronto.
+Being that Toronto is the most populated city in Canada, and continually ranks as an important global city based on a high quality of living, the choice to expand into the neighbor of the north market was an easy selection for the investing group.
+However, with limited knowledge of the Toronto market, the group of investors have selected us to assist in the selection of which areas of Toronto will facilitate a launch of their brewery/restaurant expansion.
 In order to achieve this, We’ll perform the following:

  - Get the postal codes from Wikipedia using web scraping method in python.
  - Clean up the data and merge it with the geopositional data provided to us by Coursera.